Inflation | A-Level Economics Notes

 - workers ask for a pay rise

-- offer higher wages and then raise prices again (wage-price spiral)
+- firms are likely offer the higher wages and then raise prices further, causing a wage-price spiral

 The impact of deflation

-- deflation is a fall the average price level
+- deflation is when there is a fall in the average price level

-- people form expectations that prices will continue to fall
+- this means that consumers form an expectation that prices will continue to fall.

-- lack of demand for goods and services
+- this means that there is a decrease of demand for goods and services.

-- labour is a form of derived demand so firms will layoff workers as they expect to produce less output
+- labour is a form of derived demand so firms would layoff workers as they expect to produce less output

 Summary questions